ic-pcg/waveFunctionCollapse/README.md

 * Providing an interactive interface for users
 * Adding more tilesets

-If you feel like you would like to contribute, please do not hesitate to [message us](https://www.linkedin.com/in/lukasz-jakubowski-2b0a28161/).
+If you feel like you would like to contribute, please do not hesitate to [message us](https://www.linkedin.com/in/lukasz-jakubowski-2b0a28161/) or [submit a pull request](https://github.com/ic-pcg/waveFunctionCollapse/pulls).
-We can gladly provide you with expertise and cooperation!
+We will gladly provide you with expertise and cooperation!

 ## Getting started